Skip to content

 • System status — Redis connection, active runs, agent count

-• Recent runs — latest pipeline executions with status
+• Recent runs — latest pipeline and swarm executions with status

 • Active sessions — live agent containers currently running

-• Quick actions — start a new run, open chat, view projects
+• Quick actions — start a new run, open chat, view projects, launch a swarm

 Runs

-The runs page lists all pipeline executions.
+The runs page lists all pipeline and swarm executions.
 Click any run to see:

 • Pipeline visualization — step-by-step progress through the pipeline